ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 ## 18. Contact and Responsible Party

-For the personal information processed directly in connection with SQL Visual Debugger, the responsible party is:
+For personal information for which Ariel Turgeman determines the purposes and means of processing in connection with SQL Visual Debugger, the responsible party / data controller is:

 **Ariel Turgeman**
 **Country:** Israel